adiog/io_quicksave_dev/README.md

 What is the impact on the host system?
 --------------------------------------
-Demo is intended to be run locally, so the following /etc/hosts entries should be placed:
+Demo is intended to be run locally, so the following /etc/hosts entries will be placed:
 ```
 127.0.0.1 api.quicksave.io cdn.quicksave.io oauth.quicksave.io www.quicksave.io quicksave.io
 ```